logo

 AFP

-The cat that was humanely captured was no stranger to Benedetti, an identification chip in the creature's neck revealed a familiar male between 4-6 years old who had been caught a few times before.
-His eyes, one green and one brown, well one had been damaged in a fight with another male cat-fox.
-Benedetti and his colleague remove the GPS collar and replace it, so they can examine 80 days-worth of data and the cat-fox is safely released back to freedom.
+The cat that was humanely captured was no stranger to Benedetti; an identification chip in the creature's neck revealed a familiar male between 4 and 6 years old who had been caught a few times before.
+His eyes, one green and one brown, indicated that one had been damaged in a fight with another male cat-fox.
+Benedetti and his colleague removed the GPS collar and replaced it so they could examine 80 days' worth of data, and the cat-fox was safely released back into freedom.

 Share this article: